The life story of Majesty King Mohammed VI

 The king is conversant in communicating in English, French, Arabic, and Spanish.

 In 2001, Mohammed eventually married Salma Bennani in 2002.
 She turned into ‘Her Royal Highness Princess Lalla Salma’ in an amazing religious rite.
 A first in Morocco’s history, the royal palace made public the photographs of the occasion after the wedding by recognizing the new Moroccan bride.
-Preceding him the ladies were strictly kept away from the public eye and doesn’t give individuals the chance to get see their photos.
+Preceding him the ladies were strictly kept away from the public eye and didn’t give individuals the chance to get see their photos.

 In 2003, the Prince got to be pleased father of the Crown Prince Moulay Hassan as the princess brought forth their first kid.
 The couple greeted their first little girl Princess Lalla Khadija, in February 2007.

 ‘His Majesty the King Mohammed the Sixth, Commander of the Faithful, may God gift him Victory’ became the official title of the ruler of Morocco.

 King Mohammed VI is great companions with the King Abdullah II of Jordan.
 The two share a lot of similarities, as both of them lost their fathers around the same time and rose to the throne.
-They have been seen supporting each other openly a great deal of times.
+They have been seen supporting each other openly a lot of times.